The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-unending-coil-of-bahamut-ultimate-guide.md

 ## Damage Phases

-This phase consists of multiple damage phases in between mechanics when the boss is targetable.
+This phase consists of multiple damage phases when the boss is targetable between mechanics.
 Continue doing your rotation as normal during these phases, but beware of using heavy hitters such as Verflare/Verholy and Fleche as the boss is becoming untargetable as there is a high chance of it ghosting.
 You should also discuss with your party which of these short damage phases you will be using your buffs in for the highest possible damage output.

 ## Fleche and Contre Sixte